RULES OF THE LONDON MEN’S BASEBALL LEAGUE

 2.5 There will be unlimited defensive substitution.

-2.6 Pitchers may pitch only until 9 outs have been made.
-If a pitcher hits 3 batters he must be removed from the pitching position.
+2.6 Pitchers may pitch only until they have recorded 9 outs.
+If a pitcher hits 3 batters in a game he must be removed from the pitching position for the remainder of that game.

 2.8 With 2 outs, if a player who is catching in the immediately following defensive inning reaches base, he may have a replacement base runner (in order to get his gear on in a more timely manner).
 This replacement player must be the player who was the second out of the inning.